aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 human-readable report is available through an owner-checked download route.
 Returning to the page restores that result without restoring the browser's file selection. **Reset / recalibrate** deletes the retained result/report session and returns the page to its original file-selection state.
+In the result action row, this reset button is immediately left of **Download text report** so the controls remain orderly when the header wraps on a narrow display.
 An incomplete upload cannot be resumed after navigation, so it is cancelled and removed when the page is revisited.

 Administrators can choose **Apply values and reload** after a successful run.
 The result is compared with the currently loaded seven measured settings.
 An